Birfatehjit-Grewal/RDT_Protocol/README.md

 # RDT_Protocol
+This protocol implements a connection-oriented, reliable, pipelined data transfer protocol which includes flow control and congestion control mechanisms.
+The protocol using UDP sockets as a base and add features like 3-way hand handshake, Loss recovery through retransmission with a timeout and fast retransmission using duplicate ACKs.
+I also implemented a checksum in case of bit flips.
+The flow control is handled by reading the available buffer space in the response and limiting the sent packets to avoid overflow.
+I use slow-start congestion control as my congestion control mechanism.

 ## How to run the code
 Use the latest version of python which can be downloaded from [here](https://www.python.org/downloads/)